Crafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

-waterfalls, river views, and local experiences come together.
+Trade the coastline of Omiš for a day in nature with a guided trip to Krka National Park, where waterfalls, river views, and local experiences come together.
 Travel comfortably inland, explore the iconic Skradinski Buk, and cruise along the Krka River to the charming town of Skradin.
 With time to swim at the river’s edge and optional wine tasting in a traditional village, this full-day tour offers the perfect mix of sightseeing, relaxation, and authentic Dalmatian culture.

-Where do you start your day-trip from Omis
+Where do you start your day trip from Omis

 Meeting point: Hotel Plaža, Trg kralja Tomislava 6, 21310, Omiš, Croatia | Find on Maps

-Distance to Krka National Park: 85 km (53 miles)
+Distance to Krka National Park: 103 km (1-hour 30-min)

 Travel time: 1 hr 30 min to 2 hrs by AC bus (one way)